What to do in Curaçao

 Climbing & routes

-At 10u00 we started the climb, but the warmth advised us to start earlier.
-It is a long walk, but once upstairs you will be rewarded with a beautiful view of the island.
-Take water with you because the entire walk takes approximately 3 hours.
-You can find the prices of the park here .
-Mount Sint-Christopher is named after the explorer Christopher Columbus, and the top of the mountain is the third highest point in the Kingdom of the Netherlands (372 meters).
+We started the ascent at 10:00 am, but it is recommended to start earlier due to the heat.
+It is a long walk, but once at the top you will be rewarded with a beautiful view of the island.
+Take water with you because the whole walk takes about 3 hours.
+The prices and opening hours of the Sint-Christoffelberg park can be found via this link.
+Sint-Christoffelberg is named after the explorer Christopher Columbus, and the top of the mountain is the third highest point in the Kingdom of the Netherlands (372 meters).
 The park is 2000 ha and was opened in 1978.
-There are 8 trails and 4 car routes in the park.
+There are 8 walking routes and 4 car routes in the Christoffel National Park.
 You can visit the park under supervision or on your own.

 Fauna & Flora Christoffelberg